Know before you go

 Getting there

 Tatshenshini-Alsek Park is in the extreme northwestern corner of British Columbia.
-The park is next to parks in the Yukon and Alaska, forming a large continuous protected area.
+The park is next to parks in the Yukon and Alaska, forming a large, continuous protected area.
+The Haines Highway parallels the park.
+All hiking trails are accessed from this highway.

 Camping